ZwhatMC/ZPack-Resources/README.md

 Your vanilla, better than ever!
-Available for Bedrock & Java Edition, compatible with Vibrant Visuals.
+Available for Bedrock & Java Editions, compatible with Vibrant Visuals.

 Find other information here: